khuston/khuston.github.io/_posts/2020-02-20-introduction-to-react.markdown

 |:-----------------------:|
 | *Figure 1.
 A class diagram.
 Arrows point from an extended interface to the base interface it extends.* |

-The above inheritance diagram shows that `Node` inherits from `EventTarget`, which we will discuss later.
-It also shows that `Document` and `Element` inherit from `Node`.
-We will focus on the `Element` type, and we'll refer to them as DOM elements going forward.
+The above inheritance diagram shows that `Node` inherits from `EventTarget`.
+The `EventTarget` admits listeners which handle events on the `EventTarget` such as `onClick`, `onMouseOver`, `onChange`, etc. It also shows that `Document` and `Element` inherit from `Node`.
+We will focus on the `Element` type, and we'll refer to them as DOM elements going forward. **EventTarget plays the role of sender in the parlance of .NET and Object Pascal**

 Among the children of our root node (`document.childList`) there can only be one element, namely `<html>`.
 The tree structure starting at `<html>` is predictable if you are familiar with HTML.